anbox-cloud/discourse-docs/explanation/applications.md

 Applications are one of the main objects AMS manages.
-A single application encapsulates one Android application and manages it within the cluster.
-It takes care of installing the supplied application package ([Android Package Kit - APK](https://en.wikipedia.org/wiki/Android_application_package)), to make it available to users.
+A single application encapsulates one Android app and manages it within the cluster.
+It takes care of installing the supplied app package ([Android Package Kit - APK](https://en.wikipedia.org/wiki/Android_application_package)), to make it available to users.
 Further, AMS manages updates to existing applications, which includes allowing the operator to test new uploaded versions before making them available to any users.

 ## Application requirements
 To run on the Anbox Cloud platform, applications must fulfil a set of requirements.
 These are: